LouisaBarrett/weathertalk/README.md

 <h2 id="city-name-js">Here's what the weather looks like today in Denver</h2>
 ```

 This change will happen in the JavaScript using the same approach we used to render the weather data as individual `li` elements.
-We can make these changes in our `fetchData()` function, and we'll' move the dynamically rendered city name from an `li` into our new title.
+We can make these changes in our `fetchData()` function, and we'll move the dynamically rendered city name from an `li` into our new title.

 ```JavaScript
 const cityNameDisplay = document.querySelector("#city-name-js")